fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 ### Docker

-Docker for Windows comes in 2 distinct flavors:
+Docker on Windows comes in 2 distinct flavors:

 1. Docker Toolbox - Uses Virtualbox to create a Linux VM.
 Supports Windows 7+
 1. Docker for Windows - Uses Hyper-V to create a Linux VM.
 Windows Anniversary